syedhamdan45/portfolio/README.md

 ## Projects:

-### Information Retrieval System

-The dataset used in the project includes test collection which is about 4,000 documents from US Government web sites and the topics/query are 15 needs for government information.
-Both were part of the TREC conference in 2003.
-The aim of the project is to run Whoosh on a large document collection for certain queries and approve on the baseline model.

-Three softwares used:
-- Whoosh, a pure-Python search engineering library,
-- NLTK, a natural language processing toolkit and
-- pytrec eval, an Information Retrieval evaluation tool for Python, based  on the popular trec eval, the standard software for evaluating search engines with test collections.

 ### Fake News Detection

 Natural Language Processing (NLP) Project is based on "Leaders Prize: Fact or Fake News?"
 Competition http://leadersprize.truenorthwaterloo.com